African - American First Ladies of Distinction

 Georgiana Simpson

-Georgiana Simpson (1866 – 1944), an educator, was the first to receive a Ph.D. in German from the University of Chicago in 1921.
+Georgiana Simpson (1866–1944), a dedicated educator, became the first to earn a Ph.D. in German from the University of Chicago in 1921 and actively contributed to Delta Sigma Theta.

 Eva Dykes

-Eva Dykes (1893 – 1986), an educator, was the first to earn a Ph.D. in English-Philosophy from Radcliff College in 1921.
+Eva Dykes (1893–1986), an educator and scholar, was the first to earn a Ph.D. in English-Philosophy from Radcliffe College in 1921 and later became a founding professor at Oakwood University.

 Sadie Tanner Mossell Alexander